osbuild/images/HACKING.md

 The build-requirements for Fedora (and other rpm-based distributions) are:
 - `gpgme-devel`

-To build images, you will also need to install `obsuild` and its sub-packages.
+To build images, you will also need to install `osbuild` and its sub-packages.

 ### Useful cmds